danielwertheim/mycouch/README.md

 }
 ```

-## Get up and running with the source ##
-Please note. **No NuGet packages are checked in**.
-If you are using an awesome version of NuGet **you should be able to just build and the packages will be restored**.

-## Test environments ##
-Test environment configurations to the integration tests should be configured in a file: `\testenvironments.local.json` placed next to `\testenvironments.samples.json`, which you can use as a template.

-## How-to Contribute ##
-This is described in the wiki, under: ["How-to Contribute"](https://github.com/danielwertheim/mycouch/wiki/how-to-contribute).

 ## Issues, questions, etc ##
 So you have issues or questions...
 Great!
 That means someone is using it.
 Use the issues function here at the project page or contact me via mail: firstname@lastname.se; or Twitter: [@danielwertheim](https://twitter.com/danielwertheim)

-## NOTE! ##
-**It's your data.** Ensure to **test against isolated test-environments and test-accounts first** e.g. a separate Cloudant account, specific CouchDB instances etc.